This guide will explain how the two-factor authentication works to keep your account secure.

 How do I set up 2FA?

-To do this, click Settings > My Profile > Two-Factor Authentication > then, Register.
+To do this, click Settings > My Profile > Two-Factor Authentication > Register.

 To do this, enter your email and password at login and follow the instructions on the prompt.

-You’ll then need to choose your preferred method of 2FA – via SMS or an Authenticator app (you can choose between Microsoft or Google).
+You’ll then need to choose your preferred method of 2FA – via SMS or an Authenticator app.

 Click on the option you prefer.